-While the sensor has an expected life of more than five years in normal use it is recommended that the analyzer is re-calibrated at least annually.
-This is so that long-term drift on the sensor and electronics can be eliminated.
-Local regulations may require more frequent re-calibration and users should check with appropriate authorities to ensure the comply with relevant guidelines.
+While the sensors have an expected life of more than five years in normal use it is recommended that the analyzer is re-calibrated annually.
+This is so that long-term drift can be eliminated.
+Local regulations may require more frequent re-calibration and users should check with appropriate authorities to ensure compliance with relevant guidelines.